 115.78 (g): The agency prohibits all sexual activity between detainees.
-Facilities may not deem that sexual activity between detainees is sexual abuse unless it is determined that the activity was coerced by a detainee.
+Facilities may not deem that sexual activity between detainees is sexual abuse unless it is determined that the activity was coerced.

-Compliance was determined by review of the facility and GEO policy, review of investigator files, and interviews with the investigator, PREA compliance manager,
+Compliance was determined by review of the facility and GEO policy, review of investigator files, and interviews with the investigator, PREA compliance manager and facility administrator.